ctcg-blog/ctcg-blog.github.io/_tabs/about.md

 Stay ahead of the curve in cybersecurity.
 Follow our blog and be part of a community that values knowledge, innovation, and digital safety.
 Let's explore the ever-evolving landscape of cybersecurity, one exploit at a time.

+## Legal Notice

+The views expressed in this blog are solely those of the authors and do not reflect the opinions or positions of their employers or any affiliated companies.